“What do I do if I’m under investigation for loan fraud?”

 A Conviction and Your Future

 A conviction for any fraud charge is a big deal because it creates a criminal history for you.
-This means that you now have a criminal record that will show up on any job application background checks for employment.
+This means you now have a criminal record that will appear on any job application background checks for employment.
 All of the sacrifices you have made to get your education, a professional license, or a career would be in vain if you could not obtain your career of choice.
-Furthermore, this is a crime that will follow you and potentially obstruct you from getting home loans, car loans, and special licenses, to name a few.
-Your integrity and honesty will be questioned throughout nearly every aspect of your life, and protecting your reputation is key.
-Ideally, the goal is to avoid blemishing your future by partnering with an expert criminal defense lawyer who will do everything possible to shield you and guide you through this ordeal.
+Furthermore, this crime will follow you and potentially obstruct you from getting home loans, car loans, and special licenses, to name a few.
+Your integrity and honesty will be questioned throughout nearly every aspect of your life, and protecting your reputation is critical.
+Ideally, the goal is to avoid blemishing your future by partnering with an expert criminal defense lawyer who will do everything possible to shield and guide you through this ordeal.

-Call LEWIS & DICKSTEIN, P.L.L.C. today if you have reason to believe that you are being investigated or if you have been charged with Student Loan Fraud.
+Call LEWIS & DICKSTEIN, P.L.L.C. for a free consultation with an experienced defense attorney today if you have reason to believe you are being investigated or have been charged with Student Loan Fraud.
 We are very interested in discussing your situation with you.